vlaunyc/js-object-oriented-classes-readme/README.md

 ## ES2015 Class Inheritance With extends

 We can also easily inherit from ES2015 classes.
-Inheritance is used when we would like to reuse the same functionality from a previously defined class, but would like to extend that classes functionality.
+Inheritance is used when we would like to reuse the same functionality from a previously defined class, but would like to extend that class's functionality.

 For example, say we want to create a `Teacher` class, such that objects initialized from the Teacher class will inherit the same methods declared on the `User` class.
 We can just define a new class and use the `extends` keyword.